sjquigley/Coding-Nature-/README.md

 ![Screenshot of code editor](code.png)

-**Dilema of knowledge, authority, and power** *Who knows?
+**Dilemma  of knowledge, authority, and power** *Who knows?
 Who decides who knows?
 Who decides who decides?* from Shoshona Zubhoff's *In the Age of The Smart Machines*

 * should everyone know a little about code?
-* if so, what is our reponsibility as educators?
+* if so, what is our responsibility  as educators?
 * what other forces are at play?